approov/quickstart-flutter-graphql/src/app-final/README.md

 ```text
 approov api -add token.phoenix-absinthe-graphql.demo.approov.io
 ```
-> **NOTE::** This command only needs to be executed the first time you register an APK with Approov.
+> **NOTE:** This command only needs to be executed the first time you register an APK with Approov.

 The Approov cloud service will not issue Approov tokens for your mobile app if you forget this step, even if the mobile app binary is registered and no tampering is detected with the binary or the environment is running on.

 Adding the API domain also configures the [dynamic certificate pinning](https://approov.io/docs/latest/approov-usage-documentation/#approov-dynamic-pinning) setup, out of the box.
 Approov Dynamic Pinning secures the communication channel between your app and your API with all the benefits of traditional pinning but without the drawbacks.

 > **NOTE:** By default, the pin is extracted from the public key of the leaf certificate served by the domain, as visible to the box executing the Approov CLI command and the Approov servers.

+If you want to run the mobile app against a backend you have control off, then you need to follow the [deployment guide](https://github.com/approov/quickstart-elixir-phoenix-absinthe-graphql-token-check/blob/master/DEPLOYMENT.md) for the backend of this Todo App.
+Remember that this backend needs to be reachable from the Internet, otherwise, the mobile app will not get Approov tokens, because the Approov cloud service will not be able to get the pins for configuring the dynamic pinning, that you get out of the box when you integrate Approov in a mobile app.

 ### Mobile App Binary Registration